Worst Underachieving Teams in NBA History

 Opponent points per game: 91.4 (1st of 30)

-Key stat: LeBron James was the NBA Most Valuable Player was James, and Brown was the NBA Coach of the Year.
+Key stat: LeBron James was the NBA Most Valuable Player, and Brown was the NBA Coach of the Year.

 The problem?
 Orlando center Dwight Howard decided to play the best basketball of his career, and the Magic sent the Cavs packing.